by Cynthia M. Johnson, MA

 A seizure is sudden and abnormal electrical activity in the brain.
 A seizure disorder is when a person has two or more seizures that are not due to illness or another trigger.
 This is also known as epilepsy.

 Seizures happen because of abnormal brain activity.
 For many people, it is not known why this happens.
 Some known causes are:

 Things that may raise the risk of this disorder are:

 Symptoms depend on the type of seizures that a person has.

 Partial seizures may cause:

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-You may need to see a doctor who treats the nervous system and brain.
+An appointment with a doctor who treats the nervous system and brain may be needed.

-In some people, following a strict diet that is rich in fats and low in carbohydrates and protein may reduce seizures.
-This is called a ketogenic diet.
-It is not known why it helps. .
-It is more helpful in children than adults.
+A ketogenic diet is a strict diet that is low in carbohydrates and rich in fats.
+For some people, this diet may reduce seizures.
+It is not known why it helps.

 National Institute of Neurological Disorders and Stroke

 Antiepileptic drugs (AEDs) for seizure disorders.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/management/antiepileptic-drugs-aeds-for-seizure-disorders-in-adults.
 Accessed January 27, 2021.